 If you do not specify a key-list-name in a PANEL definition or an associated PANDEF definition, the ISPF-provided key list (ISPKYLST) will be used.
-For information about defining key mapping lists, see "KEYL (Key List)" on page 355.
-For information about the ISPF-provided key list, refer to the ISPF User's Guide.
+For information about defining key mapping lists, see "KEYL (Key List)" on page 354.
+For information about the ISPF-provided key list, refer to the z/OS ISPF Dialog Developer's Guide and Reference.